kukukrux/Puru-live/README.md

 ## How to start

 1. Clone
-2. make sure yarn is installed
+2. Make sure yarn is installed
-3. `yarn install`
+3. Have ESLint installed or im gonna kill you
-4. Have ESLint installed or im gonna kill you
+4. `yarn install`
-5. add .env File with Token, Prefix and other stuff
+5. Add .env File with Token, Prefix and other stuff
 6. `yarn start`

 ## Style rules